Advice for Maintaining a Strong Company Culture and Personal Development

 Maintaining a healthy culture and finding the best talent is important to us at Fiix.
-A homogeneous organization is a great way to start building, but you need to turn it into a heterogeneous organization to continue to grow.
+A homogeneous organisation is a great way to start building, but you need to turn it into a heterogeneous organisation to continue to grow.
 Diversity is extremely important, and that's one of the things that we've started to incorporate.
-What we're seeing now is all of these diverse minds coming into our organization with different innovative thoughts, which is now exploding our growth in ways that we didn’t think of.
+What we're seeing now is all of these diverse minds coming into our organisation with different innovative thoughts, which is now exploding our growth in ways that we didn’t think of.

-I really believe that is a part of what drives organizational growth, continuing that path, creating heterogeneity, and really driving diversity, which does wonders for productivity and performance.
+I really believe that is a part of what drives organisational growth, continuing that path, creating heterogeneity, and really driving diversity, which does wonders for productivity and performance.